School Bus Accidents

 The National Highway Traffic Safety Administration (NHTSA) reports that of the 340,000 motor vehicle crashes tallied from 2004 to 2013, just .4 percent – or 1,214 – were classified as school transportation related, meaning they involved a school bus or a vehicle functioning as a school bus that was transporting children to or from school or related activities.

 HOWEVER, that does not mean students are immune from injury due to bus accidents.
-In fact, it’s been calculated that 134 people die in school-vehicle related crashes each year.
+In fact, the school bus accident lawyers at our Fort Lauderdale firm know that it’s been calculated that 134 people die in school-vehicle related crashes each year.
 Of those, about 8 percent are actually on the bus.
 A significant portion of those injured or killed are bicyclists and pedestrians who are outside of the bus.
 Most are occupants of other vehicles.

 Of those school age children killed in school-transportation related crashes, nearly 17 percent were actually on the bus.
 The rest were outside of it.